ultraq/lesscss-filter/README.md

 ------------

 ### Standalone distribution
-1. Copy the JAR from [the latest release bundle](https://github.com/ultraq/lesscss-filter/releases), or build the project from the source code here on GitHub.
+Copy the JAR from [the latest release bundle](https://github.com/ultraq/lesscss-filter/releases), placing it in the `WEB-INF/lib` directory of your web application, or build the project from the source code here on GitHub.
-2. Place the JAR in the `WEB-INF/lib` directory of your web application.

 ### For Maven and Maven-compatible dependency managers
 Add a dependency to your project with the following co-ordinates: